 - DVD player for your computer (TV DVD players are easy to get in Panama)

-- Again, if you use a TV, bring a TV system like Amazon fire stick or TV
+- Again, if you use a TV, bring a TV system like Amazon fire stick, Roku, or something like that.

 - External hard drives to back up your computer.
 You should also subscribe to a cloud back up service.
 I like Crashplan.